 4) Peer Support.
-Grantee will provide peer support through the use of paid staff, student-interns, and peer support volunteers.
+Grantee will provide peer support through the use of paid staff, studentinterns, and peer support volunteers.
 Peer support services include social, emotional, and practical support via regular interactions with clients; and assistance with pets such as walking/exercise, maintenance, administration of medications, and emergency foster care.

-UNIT: One hour of peer support to consumers.
+UNIT: One hour of peer support to clients.